Agriculture in Colombia: Cattle

 Cattle raising is the most widespread agricultural activity in Colombia, accounting for 74 percent of Colombia's agricultural land in 2005.

 Nevertheless, cattle traditionally were not a particularly important or consistent net export for Colombia, and coffee's dominance within the country's agricultural exports remains largely unchallenged, although cattle is needed for milk.

 Perhaps the most significant sectoral change in modern times was the creation of the National Livestock Fund (Federación Nacional de Ganaderos, or Fedegán) in 1993, administered by the Association of Colombian Stockbreeders (Federación Nacional de Ganaderos, or Fedegan).
 That fund has generated resources to tackle five major issues: sanitation, commercialization, research and development (R&D), training, and promotion of consumption.
 Although progress has been made on all five fronts, perhaps the most remarkable achievements have occurred in sanitation.
 A national program of vaccination against foot-and-mouth disease began in 1997.
-In 2009 the World Organization for Animal Health declared the country free of foot-and-mouth disease by vaccination.
+In 2009 the World Organisation for Animal Health declared the country free of foot-and-mouth disease by vaccination.
 Significant progress also has been made in vaccination for brucellosis.
 These sanitation achievements are of major importance in increasing market access for Colombia's cattle exports.